 • 10 hours a week to complete each 20-credit module.

 Students can opt to do our Diploma.
-This requires the completion of 220 credits from the Hawza Studies programme on its own or in combination with the Arabic programme.
+This requires the completion of 220 credits from the Hawza Studies Programme on its own or in combination with the Arabic Programme.

 Diploma students pay full fees for the modules and cannot apply for a scholarship.